TheParagPatil/XexonStackAssignment/README.md

 - Created a Web-Page for students to gain knowledge from the courses this site provides.

 # Thanks Would Love to hear Suggestion
-- Aditya Mishra : official.paragp91199@gmail.com
+- Parag Patil : official.paragp91199@gmail.com